Kabir Chaura

 Kabir Chaura is a locality in Varanasi, India.
 It is known as the place where the great mystic poet and saint Kabir grew up.
 The word 'Chaura' is a distortion of 'Chauraha', literally meaning a four-way crossing (chau meaning "four"; raha meaning "way").
 Kabir Chaura is also known as the home of Indian musicians and dancers Kishan Maharaj, Gopi Krishan, Samta Prasad and the brothers Rajan and Sajan Mishra.

+History

+Surat Gopal, an immediate disciple of Kabir, was the founder of the Kabir Chaura maṭh (also known as bāp meaning "father") in Varanasi.
+It conducted missionary activities in Gujarat, Uttar Pradesh, and Bihar and had a branch located at Magahar.
+It was dedicated to disseminating the teachings of Kabir.